Henry Kaltenbrunn

-Henry Gustaves Kaltenbrun (15 May 1897 in Vryburg – 15 February 1971) was a top South African cyclist from the 1920s.
+Henry Gustaves Kaltenbrun (15 May 1897 in Vryburg – 15 February 1971 in Benoni) was a top South African cyclist from the 1920s.

 In the 1920 Summer Olympics, Henry Kaltenbrun won the 100-mile Men's Road Race but was only awarded the Silver Medal after an appeal by Swedish competitor Stenquist claimed he had lost 4 minutes at a railway crossing.
 Kaltenbrun went on to win a Bronze in the 4000m Team Pursuit with C. Walker, W.R.
 Smith (who together also got Bronze in the tandem) and H.W.
 Goosen.
 Kaltenbrun also represented South Africa at the 1924 Summer Olympics.